YB-Yottabyte/IOS101-Pre-work-Introducing-Xcode/README.md

 # IOS101-Pre-work-Introducing-Xcode
 Submitted by: **Sai Rithwik Kukunuri**

 **About Me** is a fun app that shows some basic information about me.
-When the button is pressed, the background color changes and it displays the my name and a new details about me.
+When the button is pressed, the background color changes and it displays the my name and a few details about me.

 Time spent: **1.5** hours spent in total